dotneko/omg/README.md

 omg tx delegate user1 validator1 100_000_000_000anom
 ```

-To delegate the full avaiable balance leaving a remainder, use the `--full` or `-f` flag.
+If no amount is provided, it is assumed that the full balance (less remainder) will be delegated.
 The default remainder is configured in the configuration file.

 ```
-omg tx delegate user1 validator1 --full
+omg tx delegate user1 validator1
 ```

-To adjust the remainder amount, add the `--remainder [amount]` or `-r [amount]` flag denominated in the base denom.
+To adjust the remainder amount, add the `--remainder [amount]` or `-r [amount]` flag.
+Either the token amount or the base denom can be specified.

 ```
-omg tx delegate user1 validator1 --full -r 1000anom
+omg tx delegate user1 validator1 -r 1nom
 ```

 > N.B.
 The final balance is likely to differ from the remainder set due to *auto claim rewards* being triggered by the delegation transaction.